Kardashev scale: Categories defined by Kardashev

 The hypothetical classification, known as the Kardashev scale, distinguishes three stages in the evolution of civilizations according to the dual criteria of access and energy consumption.
 The purpose of this classification is to guide the search for extraterrestrial civilizations, particularly within SETI, in which Kardashev participated, and this on the assumption that a fraction of the energy used by each type is intended for communication with other civilizations.
 To make this scale more understandable, Lemarchand compares the speed at which a volume of information equivalent to 100,000 average-sized books can be transmitted across the galaxy.
 A Type II civilization can send this data using a transmission beam that lasts for only 100 seconds.
-A similar amount of information can be sent across intergalactic distances of about ten million light years, with a transmission time of several weeks.
+A similar amount of information can be sent across intergalactic distances of about 10 million light-years, with a transmission time of several weeks.
 A Type III civilization can send the same amount of data to the entire observable universe with a transmission time of 3 seconds.

 Kardashev's classification is based on the assumption of a growth rate of 1% per year.
-Kardashev believed that it would take humanity 3,200 years to reach Type II, and 5,800 years to reach Type III.
-However, Dr. Michio Kaku believes that humanity must increase its energy consumption by 3% per year to reach Type I in 100–200 years.
+Kardashev believed that it would take humanity 3200 years to reach Type II, and 5800 years to reach Type III.
+However, Dr. Michio Kaku believes that humanity must increase its energy consumption by 3% per year to reach Type I in 100 years.
 These types are thus separated from each other by a growth rate of several billion.

 Type I

-A civilization "close to the level currently achieved on Earth, with an energy consumption of ≈4×10^19 erg/sec" (4×10^12 watts).
-A Type I civilization is usually defined as one that can harness all the energy that reaches its home planet from its parent star (for Earth, this value is about 2×10^17 watts), which is about four orders of magnitude higher than the amount currently achieved on Earth, with an energy consumption of ≈2×10^13 watts by 2020.
+A civilization "close to the level currently achieved on Earth, with an energy consumption of 4e19 sec" (4e12 watts).
+A Type I civilization is usually defined as one that can harness all the energy that reaches its home planet from its parent star (for Earth, this value is about 2e17 watts), which is about four orders of magnitude higher than the amount currently achieved on Earth, with an energy consumption of 2e13 watts by 2020.
 The astronomer Guillermo A. Lemarchand defined Type I as a level close to today's terrestrial civilization, with an energy capacity equivalent to Earth's solar irradiance, between ×10^16 and ×10^17 watts.

 Type II

-A civilization capable of harnessing the energy radiated by its own large star – for example, by successfully completing a Dyson sphere or Matrioshka brain – with an energy consumption of ≈4×10^33 erg/sec.
+A civilization capable of harnessing the energy radiated by its own large star – for example, by successfully completing a Dyson sphere or Matrioshka brain – with an energy consumption of 4e33 sec.
 Lemarchand defined such civilizations as being able to harness and channel the entire radiation output of their star.
-The energy consumption would then be comparable to the luminosity of the Sun, about 4×10^33 erg/sec (4×10^26 watts).
+The energy consumption would then be comparable to the luminosity of the Sun, 4e33 sec" (4e26 watts).